JS-Koning/aurora_borealis_clone/JOURNAL.md

    - None that will be implemented before the final submission

 5. Summary
    - Multiple new animations are created to focus on presentations, a speedup is present to match emperical/theoretical data.
 An example is shown below.
+An animation is higly useful to allow visualization of velocity.

      ![](Images/Animation_t0.001dt1e-08n32400.gif)